gty111/gty111.github.io/source/_posts/learn-cutlass-2.md

 When the template variables are passed to instantiate CUTLASS GEMM kernel, it internally deduce the amount of threads needed per thread-block, amount of shared memory, storing data in bank-conflict free manner, and ton of other variables required to compose, initialize and launch a high performance GEMM kernel.
 This is the beauty of CUTLASS, it relieves developer from understanding and coding complicated hardware optimizations which can easily go wrong.

+CUTLASS divides a kernel into hierarchical composable sections.
+Which means, at each thread, warp and thread-block level, they compute on their own tile-size with higher level of tile sizes being composed from lower level ones.
+Multiple thread-tiles (tile size each thread computes) can be used to form warp-tiles (tile size each warp computes) and multiple warp tiles can be used to compute threadblock-tile (tile size computed by a threadblock).

 ## InstructionShape
 I think it is only used in tensor core operations for specifying the basic GEMM (M,N,K) such as